...PROTECT OUR VALLEY KICKBALL RALLY FUNDRAISER...

 2. Benzene – A well-established human carcinogen (Group 1 by IARC).
 It is strongly linked to leukemia and other blood cancers.

-METALLIC ORGANIC COMPOUNDS (MOC’S) - CHEMICAL POLLUTANTS
+METALLIC & INORGANIC CHEMICAL POLLUTANTS

 Some Examples: